Noroff-FEU-Assignments/project-exam-1-HGarden/README.md

 -	Blog post specific pages
 -	Contact page.

 The contact page has javascript validation and the blogposts all link dynamically.
 The blog list page has a show more button.
+The Album elements and the about page is gathered from wordpress and can be easily changed in wordpress to dynamically change or add content

 ## Built With